 Tonsillitis is an infection of the tonsils.
 A sore throat is the common symptom.
-In addition, you may also have a cough, fever, headache, feel sick, feel tired, find swallowing painful, and have swollen neck glands.
+In addition, you may also have a cough, high temperature (fever), and headache, feel sick, feel tired, find swallowing painful, and have swollen neck glands.
 Pus may appear as white spots on the enlarged tonsils.
 Symptoms typically get worse over 2-3 days and then gradually go, usually within a week.
 Most cases of tonsillitis are caused by viruses, some are caused by bacteria.
-See separate leaflet called 'Tonsillitis' for more details.
+See separate leaflet called Tonsillitis for more details.

 This is also known as peritonsillar abscess.
 An abscess is a collection of pus.
 Quinsy is an uncommon condition where an abscess develops next to a tonsil due to a bacterial infection.
 It usually develops just on one side.
-It may follow a tonsillitis or develop without a preceding tonsillitis.
+It may follow an episode of tonsillitis or may arise on its own.
 The tonsil on the affected side may be swollen or look normal, but is pushed towards the midline as pus forms and the abscess next to the tonsil gets bigger and bigger.
 Quinsy is very painful and can make you feel very unwell.
-It is treated with antibiotics, but also the pus often needs to be drained with a small operation.
+It is treated with antibiotic medicines, but also the pus often needs to be drained with a small operation.

 Cancer of the tonsil